-Dr. Maya Libben is an Assistant Professor of Psychology and the lead investigator of the PLAN Lab at the University of British Columbia – Okanagan.
+Dr. Maya Libben is an Associate Professor of Psychology and the lead investigator of the PLAN Lab at the University of British Columbia – Okanagan.
 She is also a registered clinical psychologist (#2167) with the College of Psychologists of British Columbia.
-Dr. Libben completed her Bachelor of Science at the University of Alberta and received her Ph.D in clinical psychology from McGill University.
+Dr. Libben completed her Bachelor of Science at the University of Alberta and received her Ph.D. in clinical psychology from McGill University.
 She completed clinical residencies and practica at a number of major hospitals including the Montreal General Hospital, the Montreal Neurological Institute, the Jewish General Hospital and the Douglas Hospital.
 Following her Ph.D., Dr. Libben completed a post-doctoral fellowship at Harvard Medical School, through the department of psychiatry.
 She is a Livingston fellow and has been honoured with a number of awards including the Adam Corneel Award and a NARSAD Young Investigator Award.

 In addition to her research, Dr. Libben is a practicing clinical psychologist, providing psychotherapeutic and neuropsychological assessment services to members of the community.
 To visit Dr. Libben’s clinical practice website click here.